 Progress is being made across the infrastructure sector in terms of measuring, understanding, and reducing embodied, operational and user carbon.
 The most significant strides are being realised by those organisations that embrace and embed “low-carbon thinking” in their people and processes and employ technology solutions that support this new way of working.

 To now, the transport sector has been slower than other sectors in implementing this approach, particularly in relation to embodied carbon.
+Its focus on operational and user carbon has yet to see reductions with rapid increases in carbon emissions, Ministry for Environment monitoring data shows that CO2 emissions from road transport fuel rose 102% from 1990 to 2018, which is twice the pace of population growth.
 However, this affords the sector an opportunity to identify the best approaches and crystallise on a standard approach to carbon management across infrastructure – an opportunity the size, makeup and maturity of outlook of the NZ infrastructure sector makes uniquely possible.

 The value of “low-carbon thinking” is not merely seen in carbon or financial accounts but through realisation of real quadruple-bottom line value outcomes across public infrastructure delivery and operations.